 End Sub

-Make sure you didn’t do any mistakes while modifying the code according to your dataset.
+Make sure your code aligns with your dataset.
 For instance, change “Sheet2” according to your sheet name and “B2:D14” according to the range in your worksheet.

-• Then go back to the worksheet of interest (where your data are) and click on the button to check whether it really works or not.
-But before clicking the Button, don’t forget to turn off the Design Mode from the Controls group in the menu bar.
+- Go back to the worksheet where your data is located and turn off the Design Mode from the Controls group in the menu bar

 VBA Code Explanation